ncbi/niso-jats/publishing/1.1d2/mml2/dtd/README.txt

 ------------------------------------------------------

-3.3  Modules Used in the Archiving XHTML and OASIS CALS
+3.3  Modules Used in the Publishing XHTML and OASIS CALS
       Tables with MathML 2.0 DTD

- - JATS-archive-oasis-article1.dtd
+ - JATS-journalpublishing-oasis-article1.dtd
-       - An alternative Archiving DTD with one addition: the OASIS table model is defined in addition to the XHTML table model.
+       - An alternative Publishing DTD with one addition: the OASIS table model is defined in addition to the XHTML table model.
 (Both table models are used in this DTD, with the OASIS CALS model given a hard-coded namespace prefix of "oasis".)
 This DTD uses MathML 2.0.

- - JATS-archive-oasis-custom-modules1.ent
+ - JATS-journalpub-oasis-custom-modules1.ent
- - JATS-archive-oasis-custom-classes1.ent
+ - JATS-journalpub-oasis-custom-classes1.ent
- - JATS-archivecustom-mixes1.ent
+ - JATS-journalpubcustom-mixes1.ent
- - JATS-archivecustom-models1.ent
+ - JATS-journalpubcustom-models1.ent
  - JATS-nlmcitation1.ent

  - JATS-XHTMLtablesetup1.ent